Appracatappra/GraceLanguage/Sources/GraceLanguage/GraceLanguage.docc/Grace Loops.md

 * `while` - Loops while a condition is `true`.
 * `repeat-until` - Loops until a condition is `true`.

+The following sections will go over each in detail.

 ### Iterate-In

 `Iterate` takes the form: